Gritty: Creation

-Career
+History

-Gritty made his debut on September 24, 2018, and appeared on The Tonight Show Starring Jimmy Fallon several days later.
+Gritty was introduced on September 24, 2018, and appeared on The Tonight Show Starring Jimmy Fallon several days later.
 Gritty was active on social media from his debut: his odd appearance and stunts on Twitter, such as seeming to threaten the mascot of the Pittsburgh Penguins and recreating Kim Kardashian's "Break the Internet" photograph, contributed to his rise in infamy.
 Within days, Gritty's Twitter account had more followers than any other NHL mascot.
 In his first on-ice appearance, Gritty fell while firing T-shirts into the crowd from a T-shirt cannon.
 In his second appearance on ice, Gritty body-checked contestants in a goalie race during an intermission and shot a Flyers staff member with a T-shirt cannon.

 On October 13, 2019, the first ever "Gritty anti-runners 5K" took place.
 This 5K race included Gritty's favorite things along the track, including hot dogs, silly string, and a shrine to Claude Giroux.

 In November 2019, during a fan meet-and-greet between Gritty and Flyers season ticket holders, a fan reported that the Flyers employee portraying Gritty punched their 13-year-old son in the back.
-After an internal investigation by the Flyers led to no other witnesses of such abuse, the fan reported the incident to the Philadelphia Police Department, which has led to its own investigation.
-On February 3, 2020, the Flyers employee portraying Gritty was officially cleared of any wrongdoing and charges were declined to be filed following an investigation conducted by the South Detectives Division of the Philadelphia Police Department.
+After an internal investigation by the Flyers led to no other witnesses of such abuse, the fan reported the incident to the Philadelphia Police Department, which led its own investigation.
+On February 3, 2020, the Flyers employee portraying Gritty was officially cleared of any wrongdoing and charges were not filed.

-Gritty introduced the Philadelphia Fusion during 2019 and 2020 home-stand matches.
+Gritty introduced the Philadelphia Fusion, an Overwatch esports team, during its 2019 and 2020 home-stand matches.

 In May 2020, due to the COVID-19 pandemic in Pennsylvania, Gritty began wearing a face shield.
 In September, the Philadelphia Department of Public Health released a promotional video featuring Gritty to encourage wearing face masks in public, and in December the department and the NHL cleared Gritty to resume public appearances at Flyers games.